-Netflix continues to upend the television, film, media, and entertainment industries.
+Netflix continues to disrupt film, television, media, and entertainment industries.
 It has even made Hollywood heavyweights and billionaires like Steven Spielberg squeal.
-While Netflix came into its own this decade, it launched in 1998 as the world’s first online DVD rental store.
-Its unique business model destroyed Blockbuster (Blockbuster was a movie rental powerhouse).
+While it’s come into its own this decade, Netflix launched in 1998 as the world’s first online DVD rental store.
+Its unique business model destroyed the likes of Blockbuster-a former movie rental powerhouse-and many others.
 Moreover, its growing content library, original programming, and international expansion have expedited cord cutting globally.
 According to a Nielsen study, “cord cutters in the US has grown by 48 percent over the past eight years.
 Apparently, 16 million homes no longer have traditional cable or satellite TV subscriptions, which means 14 percent of all households with TVs in the US exclusively watch over-the-air programming.”
 Over-the-air (OTA) is a synonym for wireless.

 Media companies are gunning for Netflix.
-In an ongoing battle for people’s attention, Netflix ushered in a wave of competitors, for example, Hulu and Amazon Prime Video.
+In an ongoing battle for people’s attention and money, Netflix has ushered in a wave of competitors, for example, Hulu and Amazon Prime Video.
 Also, companies and divisions such as Disney, HBO, CBS, and many others offer or plan to offer streaming services.

 Netflix stock continues to flourish.
-For example, a one-dollar investment in the early 2000s would be worth $350+ while a $1,000 allocation would be worth $350,000+ for an astronomical return on investment.
+A one-dollar investment in the early 2000s would be worth $350+/- for an astronomical return on investment.
 Secondly, Netflix is a FANG company.
 FANG is an acronym for four high-performing technology stocks that includes Facebook, Amazon, Netflix, and Google (now Alphabet, Inc.).
 Since 2017, the FANG list has been expanded to include Apple and the acronym is now referred to as FAANG.

 - Consumer electronics

 Let’s explore alternatives to Netflix for you to promote.
-I’ve also included media companies that compete indirectly with Netflix.
+I’ve also included media companies that compete indirectly.
 Merchants typically link to their affiliate programs in their website menus and footers, and some offer programs on multiple networks.